Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

 We aim to respond to complaints within 10 working days.
-If we need to extend the timescale this will be explained to the resident and a new timeframe given, this will not exceed a further 10 days without good reason.
+If we need to extend the timescale this will be explained to the resident and a new timeframe given, this will not exceed a further 10 days without a very good reason.

 Code section